carla-simulator/carla/Docs/python_api.md

 <h3>Methods</h3>
 - <a name="carla.WalkerBoneControl.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**list(name,transform)**</font>)
-Intializes an object containing moves to be applied on tick.
+Initializes an object containing moves to be applied on tick.
 These are listed with the name of the bone and the transform that will be applied to it.
     - **Parameters:**
         - `list(name,transform)` (_tuple_)